 Use loft insulation to line your loft and stop the heat from escaping out of the roof.
 Look out for deals from the local DIY store.
 Sometimes they offer this for free, depending on the government’s policy for energy.

-One house we fitted these in, the bills compared to previous were halved – it’s ridiculous I know, but true.
+One house we fitted these in, the electricity and gas bills compared to previous were halved – it’s ridiculous I know, but true.

-Wow, what a difference this made – no more obvious temperature zones anymore.
-These are priced between about £600 and £1000, but are well worth their weight in gold.
+Wow, what a difference this made – we don’t have places in the house where there is a big temperature difference.
+Composite doors are priced between about £600 and £1000, but are well worth their weight in gold.